 When it’s packaged with syrup.

 Canned fruits are typically preserved in a thick, sugary syrup.
 Even those labeled “light syrup” may high amounts of added sugar since the description usually refers to the consistency of the syrup rather than sugar content.
 If you can’t get fresh fruit, then we recommend choosing canned items with no added sugar or those packed in 100% fruit juice.
 Fruit cups are another product that drenches its fruit in sugary syrup.
 If you want to serve these to your children, you can strain them to get rid of all that extra cavity-causing syrup.

 When it’s juiced.

 While fruit juice can be very good for you as a part of a balanced diet, fruit juice can harm teeth when consumed frequently.
 Juiced fruit still contains plenty of vitamins and minerals, but without the pulp, it lacks the fiber content that helps your body to filter out the high amount of sugar.
 Furthermore, certain fruit juices are highly acidic and they can wear away the enamel.

 In conclusion, fresh whole fruits are always the best option when eating fruit.
 They provide tons of necessary vitamins, minerals, water, and fiber!
 No matter what you eat, however, it’s important to remember that nearly all foods can and should be enjoyed in moderation.
 Also make sure to brush and floss regularly after eating!

 We love fruit as much as the next person, but there are some kinds that we should avoid.
-For more information about foods that can be harmful for your teeth, visit your pediatric dentist at Kids Healthy Teeth in Katy, Texas.
+For more information about foods that can be harmful for your teeth, visit your Katy pediatric dentist at Kids Healthy Teeth.